 Do you teach beginning readers?

-Phonological Awareness is the understanding that oral language can be divided into smaller parts that can be manipulated.
-Understanding phonological awareness prepares students for later reading instruction which includes phonics, word analysis and spelling.
-It is the great umbrella that incorporates many skills.
+PA is the understanding that words and sentences can be divided into smaller parts that can be manipulated.
+Therefore, understanding phonological awareness prepares students for later reading.
+Instruction in PA includes phonics, word analysis and spelling.
+PA is like an umbrella over many skills.

-The less complex activities of Word Awareness includes tracking words in sentences and enjoying rhyming and alliteration through stories and poems.
-I use Humpty Dumpty to focus on the letters, words, sentences, and poem.
+Word Awareness, the easiest skill, includes tracking words in sentences.
+It also includes rhyming and alliteration.
+These skills can be practiced through stories and poems.
+For example, use Humpty Dumpty to focus on the letters, words, sentences, and poem.
 Check out how at Humpty Dumpty Nursery Rhyme Activities.

-The Syllable Awareness involves tapping, counting, blending, or segmentation a word into syllables.
+Syllable Awareness involves blending or segmenting a word into parts.

 Phonemic Awareness is more highly related to learning to read than are tests of general intelligence, reading readiness, and listening comprehension (Stanovich, 1993).

 In conclusion, be sure to check these skills if you are teaching beginning readers or readers that are struggling!
 Learn more information about the order of these skills and ideas on this PA Page. (click).